TrudAX/denistrunin-blog/src/posts/xpptools-devtablebrowser/index.md

 ![Allow edit](TableBrowserEdit.png)

-As I know the only way to edit data directly in tables for not-development Dynamics 365 Finance and Operation environment is either become the master of [Electronic reporting](https://erconsult.eu/blog/electronic-reporting-in-data-migration/) or create a support request.
+As I know the only way to edit data directly in tables for non-development Dynamics 365 Finance and Operation environment is either become the master of [Electronic reporting](https://erconsult.eu/blog/electronic-reporting-in-data-migration/) or create a support request.
 These options may take some time, so it is good to have an "emergency" tool like this.

 ## Summary